 const records = parse(input, { columns: true });

-This is more advanced, but incredibly powerful.
-Cloud providers like Google Cloud, AWS, and Cloudflare Workers let you run scripts on a schedule without managing a server.
+Cloud providers like Google Cloud Functions, AWS Lambda, and Cloudflare Workers let you run scripts on a schedule without managing a server.

-A practical example: schedule a function that extracts Search Console data via the API every day and stores it in BigQuery.
+A practical example: schedule a function that extracts Search Console data daily and stores it in BigQuery.
 No laptop needed, it just runs.

-Google Apps Script may be the least intimidating way to start coding for SEO.
-It runs inside Google Sheets, Docs, and other workspace apps that are already part of most SEO workflows.
+Google Apps Script is arguably the easiest way to start coding for SEO.
+It runs inside Google Sheets, Docs, and other workspace apps already part of most SEO workflows.

 I recently wrote about how Claude Code transformed my Apps Script workflow.
-If you work with Sheets-based reporting, it's worth a look.
+If you work with GSheets-based reporting, it’s worth a look.

 There are great community projects to learn from, like Hannah Butler’s Search Console explorer sheet.
 Dave Sottimano also gave an excellent talk at Tech SEO Boost covering many ways to use Apps Script for SEO.